 Basil also prefers a generous amount of sun with 6 hours of morning sun, followed by afternoon shade (to prevent the basil form wilting due to high temperatures at the hottest times of year).

-If the basil does not have enough light, then it tends to grow leggy with fewer leaves, turn yellow and droops downwards as it weakens whilst searching for more light.
+If the basil does not have enough light, then it tends to grow leggy with fewer leaves, turn yellow, and droop downwards as it weakens whilst searching for more light.

-Too much fertilizer is also promotes excessive growth which turns droopy.
-Too much Nitrogen in the soil from fertilizer causes the leaves to grow, but decreases the concentration of essential oils in the leaves which are responsible for the basil’s aroma and flavor.
+Too much fertilizer also promotes excessive growth, which turns the plant droopy.
+Too much Nitrogen in the soil from fertilizer causes the leaves to grow but decreases the concentration of essential oils in the leaves, which are responsible for the basil’s aroma and flavor.

 The resulting growth is also droopy and more susceptible to damage from pests.